 facebook-pixel

 High winds, heavy rain, snow and ice can turn a regular commute or road trip into a tricky undertaking.
-This can lead to accidents or breakdowns, which means preparation is absolutely key before you take to the road.
+This can lead to accidents or breakdowns, which means preparation is absolutely key before you take to the road during cold weather.

-To help you stay safe this winter, we’ve compiled a list of our team’s top driving tips.
+To help you stay safe this season, we’ve compiled a list of our team’s top driving tips.

 Winter driving: preparation is key